Mount Maunganui's Hayden Walker saving his dog's life by selling honey

 Hayden Walker was given an ultimatum a month ago to put down his beloved staffy Boi or fork out close to $10,000 for an operation to save him.

-He chose the second option and connected with a Gisborne honey-maker to raise the funds to get his six-year-old dog on the operating table.
+He chose the second option and connected with a Gisborne honey-maker to raise the funds to get his 6-year-old dog on the operating table.

 Boi was diagnosed with a serious spinal condition that had him suffering chronic pain and letting out little yelps when he moved.